AI Agents 8 min read

 What OpenClaw Can Do For Your Business

 The practical applications for small and mid-market businesses are substantial.
-Here are four categories where OpenClaw deployments are already delivering measurable results:
+Here are four areas where OpenClaw deployments are already delivering measurable results.

 Email Triage and Response

 The average knowledge worker spends 28% of their workweek managing email.
-An OpenClaw agent configured for email triage can read every incoming message, categorize it by urgency and topic, pull relevant context from your CRM or project management system, draft a response in your voice, and either send it automatically (for routine inquiries) or surface it to you with a suggested reply and a single-click approval.
-What takes a human 45 minutes can be handled in under 2.
+An OpenClaw agent configured for email triage can read every incoming message, categorize it by urgency and topic, pull relevant context from your CRM, draft a response in your voice, and either send it automatically or surface it with a suggested reply and single-click approval.
+What takes a human 45 minutes can be handled in under two.

 Client Onboarding